How Well Do Vision-Language Models Understand Sequential Driving Scenes? A Sensitivity Study: Introduction

 \section{Introduction}

-Vision-Language Models (VLMs) are increasingly proposed for autonomous driving (AD) tasks, from scene understanding to decision-making, by integrating visual and textual information \cite{pan2024vlp, li2025applications, yin2024survey, feng2025verdi, ma2024lampilot}.
-Pre-trained on extensive image-text datasets, VLMs have the potential to generalize zero-shot and handle rare events, providing interpretable explanations in natural language \cite{yin2024survey, li2025applications, feng2025verdi, jiang2025alphadrive, emvlm4ad2024, atakishiyev2024explainable}.
+Vision-Language Models (VLMs) are increasingly proposed for autonomous driving (AD) tasks, from scene understanding to decision-making, by integrating visual and textual information \cite{Gao2026, pan2024vlp, li2025applications, yin2024survey, feng2025verdi, ma2024lampilot}.
+Pre-trained on extensive image-text datasets, VLMs have the potential to generalize in a zero-shot manner and handle rare events, providing interpretable explanations in natural language \cite{yin2024survey, li2025applications, feng2025verdi, jiang2025alphadrive, emvlm4ad2024, atakishiyev2024explainable}.